5 ways HSAs can help employees and what employers should know

 1. Employees don’t risk forfeiting unused HSA balances at year-end

-HSA balances remain available for use next month, next year or decades into the future — there’s no deadline to make tax-free withdrawals for qualified expenses.
+HSA balances remain available for use now, next year or into the future — there’s no deadline to make tax-free withdrawals for qualified expenses.
 Employees who contribute more than they spend build a larger balance that can be used to reimburse future qualified expenses.
 These unspent funds can represent both an emergency fund and a retirement medical reimbursement account.
-Employers who emphasize this point benefit because employees become less likely to underfund their account out of fear of forfeiting unused balances.
+Employers who emphasize this point help their employees better understand these accounts and who are then potentially less-likely to underfund their accounts out of fear of needing to forfeit unused funds.

 2. Employees can change their contributions mid-year